-In her 15 seasons leading the Canes, Meier has amassed nine 20-win seasons and coached the team to 11 postseason appearances, including 10 straight from 2009-2019.
-Meier is the all-time winningest head coach of Miami women’s basketball by percentage (.617) and the Canes have not finished below .500 since the 2008-09 seasons.
+In her 17 seasons leading the Canes, Meier has amassed 10 20-win seasons and coached the team to 12 postseason appearances, including 10 straight from 2009-2019.
+Meier is the all-time winningest basketball coach – men’s or women’s – at Miami with 324 career victories.

 Honors and Accolades